CoDrazen/nms-corvette-build-share-tool/README.md

 - Choose a previously exported build JSON
 - The tool replaces the Corvette’s Objects[] and writes both slot files back

+   - Note: This tool imports build parts/placement/colors (the Corvette base Objects[]) only — it does not change ship class, stats, inventory, upgrades, or ownership.

 Safety & compatibility:
 - Both files belonging to the selected slot are updated (Autosave + Restore Point)